AFurryCat/obdocs/minions.md

   <tbody>
     <tr>
       <td>:warning:</td>
       <td><b><i>Minions are entirely virtual, and not in any way tradeable for real GP or real money.
 It's simulating the real game for fun.
-We strictly do not allow  any bot users to break any of the official OSRS rules.
-Read the rules here: [Old School Bot Rules](https://www.oldschool.gg/oldschoolbot/rules)</i></b></td>
+We strictly do not allow any bot users to break any of the official OSRS rules. </br>Read the rules here: <a href="https://www.oldschool.gg/oldschoolbot/rules">Old School Bot Rules</a></i></b></td>
       <td>:warning:</td>
     </tr>
   </tbody>